amethystaurora-robo/Network_bio/README.md

 DeSeq2 is run using raw transcriptomic data and files output from DeSeq2 in the following order: rna_preproc.r -> rna_deseq.r -> gestalt_pre-processing.ipynb -> GESTALT using online software -> gsea_processing.ipynb
 The csv output is visualized using Tableau to see pathways significantly enriched over time and compare DEGs between DynGENIE3 and DeSeq2.

+A little note: This was my original draft included for my MSc thesis.
+Now that I am working on publication, I am re-running the entire analysis and have created a new repository to store the new results :)